-You should keep the original copy of the power of attorney in a safe place, such as in your safe deposit box.
-Most powers of attorney provide that a copy has the same authority as the original, so keep the original and make copies to give on request.
+You should keep the original power of attorney in a safe place.
+Most powers of attorney provide that a copy has the same authority as the original, so keep the original and make copies to give out on request.

-If you are responsible for all of the principal's assets you should:
+If you are responsible for all the principal's assets you should:

-Make or get a complete inventory or list of the principal's assets so you know what you are responsible for

-Make sure that all assets are kept safe

-Keep property such as real estate and motor vehicles properly insured

-Consult with a lawyer for specific advice about what is necessary to carry out your duties
+Make or get a complete inventory or list of the principal's assets so you know what you are responsible for.
+Make sure that all assets are kept safe.
+Keep property such as real estate and motor vehicles properly insured.
+Consult with a lawyer for specific advice about what is necessary to carry out your duties.